-If you’ve heard of Pilates and you’re curious to give it a try, it’s likely you’re also asking yourself: exactly what is Pilates?
+If you’ve heard of the Boom Pilates Life and you’re curious to give it a try, it’s likely you’re also asking yourself: exactly what is Pilates?

 So, what is Pilates?
 In short: Pilates is life.
 Pilates is everything!
 (OK, maybe we’re biased.)